 In December 2015, our sponsor purchased 8,625,000 founder shares for an aggregate purchase price of \$25,000, or approximately \$0.003 per share.

-On , our sponsor transferred founder shares to each of our independent director nominees at their original per share purchase price.
-As such, our initial shareholders will collectively own 20% of our issued and outstanding shares after this offering (assuming they do not purchase units in this offering) and will have the right to elect all of our directors prior to our initial business combination.
+In 2016, our sponsor transferred 50,000 founder shares to each of our independent director nominees at their original per share purchase price.
+In addition, at such time, each of our independent directors purchased an additional founder shares from our sponsor at their original purchase price.
+These additional shares are subject to forfeiture on a pro rata basis with the shares held by our sponsor to the extent the underwriters' over-allotment option is not exercised in full.
+If, prior to our initial business combination, any independent director resigns from our board of directors for any reason or is removed from our board of directors for cause, our sponsor will have the right to repurchase such independent director's additional shares at their original per share purchase price.
+Our initial shareholders will collectively own 20% of our issued and outstanding shares after this offering (assuming they do not purchase units in this offering) and will have the right to elect all of our directors prior to our initial business combination.
 If we increase or decrease the size of the offering, we will effect a capitalization or share repurchase or redemption or other appropriate mechanism, as applicable, with respect to our Class B ordinary shares immediately prior to the consummation of the offering in such amount as to maintain the ownership of founder shares of our initial shareholders prior to this offering at 20% of our issued and ordinary shares upon the consummation of this offering.

-Our sponsor has committed, pursuant to a written agreement, to purchase an aggregate of 16,000,000 (or 17,800,000 if the underwriters' over-allotment option is exercised in full) private placement warrants for a purchase price of \$0.50 per warrant in a private placement that will occur simultaneously with the closing of this offering.
-Our sponsor will purchase these warrants.
-As such, our sponsor's interest in this transaction is valued at between \$8,000,000 and \$8,900,000, depending on the number of private placement warrants purchased.
+Our initial shareholders have committed, pursuant to a written agreement, to purchase an aggregate of 16,000,000 (or 17,800,000 if the underwriters' overallotment option is exercised in full) private placement warrants for a purchase price of \$0.50 per warrant in a private placement that will occur simultaneously with the closing of this offering.
+Of this amount, our sponsor will purchase private placement warrants (or if the underwriters' overallotment option is exercised in full), and each of our independent directors will purchase private placement warrants (or if the underwriters' overallotment option is exercised in full).
+If, prior to our initial business combination, any independent director resigns from our board of directors for any reason or is removed from our board of directors for cause, our sponsor will have the right to repurchase such independent director's private placement warrants at their original purchase price.
+As such, our initial shareholders' interest in this transaction is valued at between \$8,000,000 and \$8,900,000 in the aggregate, depending on the number of private placement warrants purchased.
 Each private placement warrant entitles the holder to purchase one-half of one Class A ordinary share.
 Two private placement warrants may be exercised for one whole Class A ordinary share at a price of \$11.50 per share, subject to adjustment as provided herein.
 The private placement warrants (including the Class A ordinary shares issuable upon exercise of the private placement warrants) may not, subject to certain limited exceptions, be transferred, assigned or sold by it until 30 days after the completion of our initial business combination.